 Visit this city known for its unique cultural traditions, historic fortresses, and pretty beaches.

-Also known as the Asakusa Kannon, this is Tokyo’s oldest and most popular temple, and one of the few sites in the city that survived the bombing raids of World War II completely intact.
+Go to the site of Senso-ji, Tokyo's oldest and most popular temple, and one of the few sites in the city that survived the bombing raids of World War II complely intact.

 Attend an authentic sumo wrestling match and see the strict traditions of the sport in action.